xuanzhichen/xuanzhichen/README.md

 I will receive a BS in computer science this summer from GDUT (Guangdong University of Technology, China), where I have experienced a research internship at the DMIR lab (Data Mining and Information Retrieval Laboratory) working with [Prof. Ruichu Cai](https://ruichucai.github.io/).
-DMIR lab has been collaboratively developing the python package [causal-learn](https://github.com/py-why/causal-learn) (for causal discovery) by CMU.
+DMIR lab has been collaboratively developing [causal-learn](https://github.com/py-why/causal-learn) (Python package for causal discovery) by CMU.

 See more at my personal website: [xuanzhi's homepage](https://xuanzhichen.github.io)